Dart (Flutter) SDK Reference

 }

-5. Close ConfigCat clientββ
+6. Close ConfigCat client

 You can safely shut down all clients at once or individually and release all associated resources on application exit.

-ConfigCatClient.close(); // closes all clients
+ConfigCatClient.closeAll(); // closes all clients

-ConfigCatClient.close(client: client); // closes a specific client
+client.close(); // closes the specific client

 ConfigCat Client is responsible for: